Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Introduction

-Nowadays, Machine and Deep Learning models are increasingly being used in Scientific Computing \cite{Neittaanmaki202227}, especially for the numerical approximation of ODEs and PDEs \cite{Mishra}.
-For example, Physics Informed Neural Networks (PINNs) have been introduced to approximate the solution of PDEs as a meshless method \cite{raissi2017machine,raissi2019physics} and ANNs are employed for model order reduction of parameter-dependent PDEs \cite{fresca2021comprehensive, hesthaven2018non, regazzoni2019machine}.
-ANNs can also be employed to enhance the performances of algorithms and solvers used in ``classical" numerical methods for the approximation of PDEs, i.e. as accelerators for Scientific Computing.
-In this context, we mention for example: the enhancement of numerical stabilization methods for the FE approximation of advection-dominated differential problems, e.g. in \cite{janssensadvancing,tassi2021amachine}; the use of ANN to optimally select artificial viscosity for Discontinous Galerkin methods in \cite{discacciati2020controlling}; exploiting CNN for grid refinement in Discontinous Galerkin and Virtual Element methods in \cite{antoniettimanuzzi}; the hybrid ML-FETI-DP algorithm combining the advantages of adaptive coarse spaces in domain decomposition methods and certain supervised machine learning techniques that have been proposed in \cite{Heinlein_et_al_2021}.
+Nowadays, ML and DL models are increasingly being used in scientific computing \cite{Neittaanmaki202227}, especially for the numerical approximation of ODEs and PDEs \cite{Mishra}.
+For example, physics-informed neural networks have been introduced to approximate the solution of PDEs as a meshless method \cite{raissi2017machine,raissi2019physics} and ANNs are employed for model order reduction of parameter-dependent PDEs \cite{fresca2021comprehensive, hesthaven2018non, regazzoni2019machine}.
+ANNs can also be employed to enhance the performance of algorithms and solvers used in ``classical" numerical methods for the approximation of PDEs, i.e. as accelerators for scientific computing.
+In this context, we mention for example: the enhancement of numerical stabilization methods for the FE approximation of advection-dominated differential problems, e.g. in \cite{janssensadvancing,tassi2021amachine}; the use of ANN to optimally select artificial viscosity for discontinuous Galerkin methods in \cite{discacciati2020controlling}; exploiting CNN for grid refinement in discontinuous Galerkin and virtual element methods in \cite{antoniettimanuzzi, antoniettimanuzzi2}; the hybrid ML-FETI-DP algorithm combining the advantages of adaptive coarse spaces in domain decomposition methods and certain supervised ML techniques that have been proposed in \cite{Heinlein_et_al_2021}.
+Moreover, ML techniques and ANNs have already been used to optimize multigrid algorithms, see \cite{KATRUTSA2020112524,Gottschalk2021,greenfeld2019learning}.